neondatabase/website/content/docs/guides/knex.md

    DATABASE_URL="postgres://[user]:[password]@[neon_hostname]/[dbname]?sslmode=require"
    ```

-## Use connection pooling with TypeORM
+## Use connection pooling with Knex

 Serverless functions can require a large number of database connections as demand increases.
 If you use serverless functions in your application, we recommend that you use a pooled Neon connection string, as shown: